reactive-python/reactpy/docs/src/learn/tutorial-tic-tac-toe.md

 	1. Install [Python](https://www.python.org/downloads/)
 	2. Copy the example above into a file called `app.py`
 	3. Install ReactPy for your [backend](../reference/fastapi.md), for example `pip install reactpy[fastapi]`
+	4. Add `reactpy.run(...)` to the end of your Python file
-	4. Run `python app.py` to start a local server and follow the prompts to view the code running in a browser
+	5. Run `python app.py` to start a local server and follow the prompts to view the code running in a browser

 	If you get stuck, don't let this stop you!
 Follow along online instead and try a local setup again later.